clach04/8bitdo_manual/README.md

 ### Bluetooth pairing

+Enter Bluetooth pairing mode by pressing SELECT for 3 seconds.

 If prompted for a PIN code, use 0000.
-Note this may only be for certain firmware versions
+Note this may only be for certain firmware versions.

 ### LED Light(s) status